Awesome 4th of July Outdoor Decor Ideas

 Decorating the Coffee Table with 4th of July Decorations

-SIDENOTE: This was how far I got in decorating our outdoor 4th of July decor late last Friday afternoon.
-I decided to stop for the day.
-At bedtime, Sweet Shark turned on the local news and weather, as usual.
+At bedtime, as usual, Sweet Shark turned on the local news and weather.
 The weatherman said we might get rain during the night.
-Just then we heard thunder!!
+Just then, we heard thunder!!
 I ran outside in my nightgown and gathered up the dishtowels, the pillows, and the pots just as it started to sprinkle.

-Saturday morning everything was wet on the patio.
+Saturday morning, everything was wet on the patio.
 I dried all the tables off, took a walk and hoped that we wouldn’t get any more rain.
-By mid~afternoon everything was dry and I could continue decorating our patio seating area for 4th of July.
-I returned the pillows to the loveseat.
-The pots went back on the side tables.
-The dishtowels went back on the table.

 This vignette is my take on Liz Marie’s coffee table.
 I used my round wicker basket as my base.